ameliarahman/ameliarahman.github.io/_posts/2024-10-22-Explain-Postgres.md

 Heap is collection of pages.
 It stores everything about table information.
 When a data is inserted into a table, it is stored in the heap.

 ## Index
-Indexing in a database is another data structure.
+Index in a database is another data structure, seperated from the heap but has pointers to the actual data in the heap.
 It can be illustrated using the analogy of a dictionary.
 In a dictionary, the words are indexed by the alphabet.
 When you need to check a word that starts with certain letter, you can quickly jump to the section, rather than checking each page one by one.

 ## EXPLAIN